 The Conservation Decisions team (CSIRO Land and Water) is a multi-disciplinary group with expertise in ecological modelling, systematic conservation planning, ecosystem services, applied mathematics, artificial intelligence, and decision theory.
-We are members of the ARC Centre of Excellence for Environmental Decisions, the CompSustNet research network sponsored by the National Science Foundation and the National Environment Research Program’s Research Hub for Environmental Decisions.
+We are members of the ARC Centre of Excellence for Environmental Decisions and the CompSustNet research network sponsored by the National Science Foundation.

 We’re pioneering techniques in optimal resource allocation, cost-effectiveness analysis, expert elicitation, value of information, multi-objective optimisation and adaptive management.
 We apply our expertise to diverse problems to inform the recovery of endangered species, management of pests, invasive species and diseases, design of conservation reserves, medical decision making, freshwater resource management and the prioritization of threat management to conserve biodiversity in a rapidly changing world.

 Our motivation is to solve pressing global decision problems.
 We do this by connecting big and small data with decision science to determine what actions to take, when and where to get the best outcomes for our bucks, while taking into account the many other competing needs of society.